Brandon Domingues: Troyes

 On 25 June 2020, Domingues signed his first professional contract with Troyes.
 He made his professional debut with the club in a 2–1 Ligue 2 loss to Auxerre on 21 September 2020.

 On 30 August 2022, Domingues's contract with Troyes was terminated by mutual consent.

 Budapest Honvéd

 Domingues joined Nemzeti Bajnokság I club Budapest Honvéd on 1 September 2022, signing a two-year contract with the Hungarian side.
 He made his debut for the club on 10 September, replacing Dominik Kocsis in the 69th minute of a 0–0 home draw against Kecskemét in the league.
 In the following league game, on 1 October, Domingues scored his first goal for Honvéd after coming on at half-time in a 4–3 loss to Debrecen.
 He scored his first brace for the club on 11 February 2023 in the return game against Kecskemét, saving a point for Honvéd in a 2–2 away draw at Széktói Stadion.

 Debrecen

 On 11 July 2023, Domingues moved to Debreceni VSC also in the Hungarian top tier.

 Oviedo

 On 24 June 2025, Domingues joined La Liga side Real Oviedo on a three-year contract.
+On 30 December 2025, after just one cup match, he was loaned to Polish club Górnik Zabrze until June 2026.
+On 28 April 2026, he was recalled by Oviedo after suffering a season-ending knee injury; during his stint in Poland, Domingues made six appearances for Górnik in all competitions.